-The Computype Healthcare Team of labeling experts works with labs all over the world who are consistently expected to perform more research in shorter amounts of time, often with fewer dedicated resources and budget.
-A common challenge in both the discovery and diagnostic world is that researchers don’t always have the necessary tools or time to perform seemingly tactical administrative tasks like container labeling with the necessary accuracy.
+The Computype Healthcare Team of labeling experts works with labs worldwide that are consistently expected to perform more research in shorter amounts of time, often with fewer dedicated resources and budgets.
+A common challenge in both the discovery and diagnostic world is that researchers don’t always have the necessary tools or time to perform seemingly tactical administrative tasks like container labeling with the required accuracy.

 Researchers are often too busy with other work to label samples manually, and investing in label automation isn’t always within budget or scope.
 This poses the question, ‘How do we reduce lab costs and improve efficiencies without adding staff or capital expenditure?’

 Many labs don’t know that there are labware barcode outsourcing programs available.
 Partnering with the correct label solutions provider will enable your facility to achieve high throughput labeling consistency and manage costs.
 In this article, we’ll outline how adopting an outsourcing labeling strategy may help your lab reduce costs and improve efficiencies.

 1. Your scientists need to be focused on science, not labels.

 From small startup labs to global diagnostic operations, it’s not uncommon for skilled scientific staff to be responsible for nominal activities like labeling or tare weighing containers.
 Although these tasks are critical to maintaining accuracy and proper chain of custody, they take time away from your team’s central research goals.

 The opportunity cost of enlisting a Ph.D. level scientist to spend even just 1 hour a week on labeling tasks is monumental when you span that out over a month, year, or even 5-year time frame.
 Depending on your process, it’s non-negotiable that activity surrounding labeling or tare weighing has to occur, so the question becomes, ‘Is there a better, more efficient means of accomplishing this?’